ashan240/Foodie-Express/README.md

 # Foodie-Express
-eb-based service that allows customers to simply access menu of a restaurant, and get food delivered to their address.
+web-based service that allows customers to simply access menu of a restaurant, and get food delivered to their address.
 Developed using React.js and Firebase for fetching food items and order conformaton.
 ![image](https://user-images.githubusercontent.com/83868114/190483533-f3390304-5bbb-4ff1-a00b-7cfeef4e97d0.png)
 ![image](https://user-images.githubusercontent.com/83868114/190483633-48affe5a-20a6-4300-9e13-bdb92437ffb8.png)